novoalab/EpiNano/README.md

 * Can use both base-calling error features as well as current signals features
 * It can be used to train your own models as well as be applied to datasets for which a pre-trained model is available (m6A)
 * The available m6A SVM models has been trained and tested upon a set of 'unmodified' and 'modified' sequences containing m6A at known sites or A.
-* This time we offered a model trained with delta features, i.e., features capturing difference between modified and un-modified samples.
+* We also offer SVM models trained with delta features, i.e., features capturing difference between modified and un-modified samples.
+These models can be applied to detect other RNA modifications apart from m6A (tested on pseudouridine).

 ### Considerations when using EpiNano